abhijitnawale/Car-Rental-System/README.md

 you can rent a car in some period of time and then return back with amount.

-*Steps to create this application*
+#Steps to create this application........

-1) You have to learn java and JDBC connectivity 2)Neatbeans or eclipse IDE is required
+1) You have to learn java and JDBC connectivity

+2)Neatbeans or eclipse IDE is required
 3)For Database connectivity you need a Jarfiles
 4)diff jar files req for diff database eq.Mysql or Oracle Sql